allrom/RoRPro/README.md

 <details>
 <summary><b>About the test suite</b></summary>

-- These are some gems that do needed\helped to perform effective testing with _Rspec_:
+- These are some gems that do needed\helped to perform effective testing with _Capybara_ and _Rspec_:

    + gem capybara
    + gem selenium-webdriver